 - 1/2 ounce lemon juice, freshly squeezed

-- 4 ounces Fever-Tree aromatic tonic water
+- 4 ounces Fever-Tree aromatic tonic water, chilled, to top

 - Garnish: rosemary sprig